 ‘Our technical milieu is a collective product, a long-term external memory to which each generation contributes.
 We cannot act or think without it, and the design and development of our technology is therefore a form of politics that shapes our life-world, our planet and ourselves.
 During this project, media archaeology became an approach to investigating this collective construction.
 Conversely, it led to an understanding of films, installations, talks, and writings as small gestures that may contribute to shaping it.’
 (J.R.)

-Liberate the Machines! started as one of the long essays that made up the written part of the artistic research PhD thesis that I defended in october 2024.
+Liberate the Machines! started as one of the essays that made up the written part of the artistic research PhD that I defended in october 2024.
 Using the making of my film #59 as a vehicle, I am proposing three different answers to the question of how new things can be learned from old machines.

 At the moment the book can be ordered online at Idea Books, or you may prefer ordering it at the friendly webshop of Underbelly Soundartmedia (who also still have my 11 Films).
 Both of them ship worldwide.
 If you are a shop and interested in offering it, please contact Idea Books.
 Please contact me if you are interested in reviewing it or organizing an event around it.